 The mobile agent technology sets the platform in which the agents can either migrate to other hosts or just communicate with other agents in the network to accomplish the assigned tasks.
 In some cases the agents tend to be more efficient with migration rather than just communicating.
-In this analysis part, it is assumed that the agent migrates from the source host to the destination host to accomplish the assigned tasks.
 An agent is defined as a set of code blocks (B{code}) .
 If the code is not available on the remote server, the code needs to be requested.
 B{cr} is the size of this request.
 An agent has its own execution state (B{state}) and arbitrary private data B{data} .
 Thus, an agent is described as a four tuple given by